Teach English in Thailand

 How will I get from orientation to my placement?

-Will there be a course book or syllabus to follow?
+Will there be a book or curriculum to follow?

-This depends mostly on the school.
+This depends mostly on the school, but in most cases you will have a curriculum and a book to follow.
 All schools will have an objective for a mid-term and final exam, so a teacher can build a syllabus if there is not one already.
 In most cases, course books are provided, but lesson planning will still need to be done in order to properly supplement the course book.
-Our program is constantly creating curriculum to supplement and support our schools.

 What type of lessons are the schools expecting the teachers to deliver?